+The New England Journal of Medicine recently featured a 69-year-old male truck driver who suffers from premature aging.
+Lots of studies warn against the impact of sun damage, but what makes this one so interesting is the strange before/after effect particular to the subject.
 The 69-year-old truck driver was exposed to sun far more on the left side of his face, where the damage is accelerated compared to the right side of his face.
 For 28 years, the man was hit with ultraviolet A (UVA) damage through the window of his truck.
 Although ultraviolet B (UVB) rays can lead to skin damage, UVA rays have been more associated with cases of skin cancer

 It’s Always Sunny — Why It Matters

 Other studies have found similar associations between lifetime sun exposure and skin aging.
 People younger than 50 have more sensitive skin to sun exposure, all the more reason for people in their prime to lather on the sunscreen.The driver’s case shows why it’s important to use sunscreen, stay covered, and avoid sun when it’s at its highest point.
 This is especially important for people who are constantly exposed to UVA rays